WilliamHuynh5/unsw-cse-home-computing-wsl2/installation.md

 There are two versions of WSL, that being **WSL** & **WSL2**.

 This guide will demonstrate the **installation of WSL2**, as it offers both faster performance and is considered the successor to **WSL**.
-A detailed comparison between both versions can be found [here](https://learn.microsoft.com/en-us/windows/wsl/compare-versions#comparing-features).
+A detailed comparison between both versions can be found [here](https://learn.microsoft.com/en-us/windows/wsl/compare-versions).

 ## Getting Started 🎉

 First off, we need to check our Windows build!
-If you are on `build 19041` or later, you can install **WSL2** with a single command!
+If you are on **`build 19041`** or later, you can install **WSL2** with a **single command**!

 If you are on an older version, there are a few extra steps, but it is still simple all the same!

->You can check your Windows build by opening Search and entering `winver`.
+>You can check your Windows build by opening **Start** and entering `winver`.

+>If needed, you can update your version of Windows [here](https://support.microsoft.com/en-au/topic/windows-10-update-assistant-3550dfb2-a015-7765-12ea-fba2ac36fb3f).

 ![Windows Version Example](/assets/img1.png "img1")

->You can update your version of Windows [here](https://support.microsoft.com/en-au/topic/windows-10-update-assistant-3550dfb2-a015-7765-12ea-fba2ac36fb3f).

 ## Installing WSL on Build 19041+ 🛠️